alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 DIT’s personalised service also uses its contacts abroad to set up opportunities in a particular market.
 You’ll get help with:

-* organising appointments possible partners
+* organising appointments with possible partners
-* arrange meeting or seminars for you to present your business abroad
+* arrange meetings or seminars for you to present your business abroad

 Get in touch with [your local trade team](https://www.contactus.ukti.gov.uk/office-finder/) to find out more about the service and how much it will cost.